HOW TO SPEND TWO WEEKS IN SWITZERLAND

 A fantastic day trip option from Interlaken is to visit the picturesque towns of Lauterbrunnen and Mürren and, if you’re feeling very active, also Schilthorn.

-From Lauterbrunnen, you can take a cable car up to Mürren (or Muerren/Murren), a car-free village that offers stunning views of the surrounding peaks and valleys.
+From Lauterbrunnen, take a cable car/train up to Mürren (or Muerren/Murren), a car-free village that offers stunning views of the surrounding peaks and valleys.
 Mürren is an excellent destination for hiking and mountain biking, with many trails that cater to all levels of experience.

 If you’re feeling very active, you can also take the cable car up to Schilthorn, a peak that offers breathtaking views of the surrounding mountains and valleys.
 At the summit, you can visit the revolving restaurant, Piz Gloria, which was featured in the James Bond movie “On Her Majesty’s Secret Service.”